ace-dent/gbc-hw/gbc-census/docs/gbc-shells.md

 # Game Boy Color – Shell designs

 Common shell colors and Special Editions (SE) are recognized in the census, with only _very_ rare styles currently excluded.
-Information is based on sources [1](https://console-test-universe.jimdo.com/nintendo/game-boy-color/game-boy-color-console-variations/) and [2](https://consolevariations.com/database/game-boy-color), and the author's own research.
+Information is based on various sources, including [Consolevariations](https://consolevariations.com/database/game-boy-color) and the author's own research.
 Naming convention follows common usage, to make searching easier.
 This information is intended as a key for the `gbc-census` documents but may be useful independently.

  <br>